gloveboxes/Ubuntu-for-Azure-Developers/Ubunt1604.md

 I develop for Azure from both Windows and Linux desktops nowadays.
 Developing on Linux is a great experience and there is superb open source tooling support from Microsoft (and others) for Azure across Windows, Mac and Linux.

-I've tended to stick with the LTS releases of Linux, better support, examples, documentation etc. As at May 2018 I found Ubuntu 18.04 unstable on my laptop so have gone back to Ubuntu 16.04.
+I've tended to stick with the LTS releases of Linux, better support, examples, documentation etc. As at May 2018 I found Ubuntu 18.04 unstable on my laptop (Lenovo X1 Carbon gen 1) so have gone back to Ubuntu 16.04.

 So here are the applications, command line tools and SDKs that I installed for my Azure centric Ubuntu 16.04 developer desktop.
 Enjoy:)